jabjoe/gtk-sample-app/README.md

 ### Icons with standalone Windows applications

-SVG icons of the default theme (adwaita) copyed to share/icons/Adwaita/scalable/* also share/icons/Adwaita/icon-theme.cache and share/icons/Adwaita/index.theme
+SVG icons of the default theme (adwaita) needs to be copyed to a share directory relative to the bin directory bin../share/icons/Adwaita/scalable/* also bin../share/icons/Adwaita/icon-theme.cache and bin../share/icons/Adwaita/index.theme

 After several test, it appears that the following files are also required:
 * lib/gdk-pixbuf-2.0/2.10.0/loaders/libpixbufloader-svg.dll